Copywriting: Business-to-business (B2B)

 B2B businesses sell their products and services to other companies, instead of regular customers.
 For instance, the manufacturers sell their products to warehouses, factories, etc. Copywriters produce sales content to describe the benefits of purchasing the products.
 The tone is typically formal, conversational, and clear.
 Since businesses explore various vendors before buying the product, there should be a lot of engaging and appealing fresh content.
 B2B marketing materials include e-books, infographics, press releases, web pages, email sequences, scripts for podcasts, webinars, and so forth.

 Brand copywriting

+Brand copywriters help develop the tone of voice of a particular brand.
+They create and implement a writing style and personality consistent across all communications coming from the brand.

-The main objective is to increase brand awareness among the target audience so that a customer thinks about the company first before buying a product.
+Brand copywriting helps increase brand awareness among the target audience so that a customer thinks about the company first before buying a product.
 The copywriters craft a unique story that resonates with the target audience, promoting or selling a product or an idea using creative campaigns for the target audience.

 Business to customer (B2C)

 B2C businesses aim to sell products and services directly to customers.
 The main goal is to persuade the customer to take prompt action.
 Prominent examples are supermarkets, brick-and-mortar stores, online stores, and so on.
 The copywriters uses long content with consistent branding, bulletin points, sub heads, shorter sentences, and paragraphs to highlight the features of the products.